Cultural Spaces

 Richmond Art Gallery

-For more than 40 years, Richmond Art Gallery has been presenting engaging and experimental work by local, national, and international artists through thought-provoking exhibitions, artist talks and special events.
-Programs for youth include gallery tours and art workshops for schools, youth mentorship programs and art intensives, as well as online art lessons.
+For more than 45 years, the Richmond Art Gallery has been presenting engaging and experimental work by local, national, and international artists through thought-provoking exhibitions, artist talks and special events.
+Programs for youth include gallery tours and art workshops for schools, youth art programs, and classroom art kits.
 The gallery also hosts professional development sessions for artists, adult workshops and gallery tours for the public including tours in Mandarin.

 Main Floor, 7700 Minoru Gate, Richmond